-Promoting Authentic Healing and Countering The Educational, Social, Psychological, and Medical Trauma Train
+Promoting Healing while Countering Medical, Psychological, and Social "Trauma-Porn"

-I've About Had it with the "Trauma Train!"
+I've About Had it with "Trauma-porn!"

 It's as if the goal is to extend and amplify the trauma instead of healing it.
 Who says that having had a traumatic experience changes the goalposts and our expectations of ourselves to find a way to heal and succeed?
-Even in social discourse, notice how nearly every wound, hurt, or unfortunate circumstance becomes "traumatic."
-In theatres, Black trauma (captivity, discrimination, poverty, police brutality, etc) often goes unresolved, unchallenged, or is the platform for yet another appearance of "the great white hope."
-African Americans and others who are oppressed too often use the trauma that has resulted from oppression to evoke relief from the oppressor.
-Many will contrast older, more violently inflicted trauma with milder forms of today and use them as markers of progress.
+Even in social discourse, notice how nearly every wound, hurt or unfortunate circumstance becomes "traumatic."
+In theatres, Black trauma (captivity, discrimination, poverty, police brutality, etc) often goes unresolved or is the platform for yet another appearance of "the great white hope."
+African Americans and others who are oppressed too often use the trauma which has resulted from oppression to evoke relief from the oppressor.
+Many will contrast older more violently inflicted trauma with milder forms of today and use them as markers of progress.

-Social programs - from self-care groups to those administering psychotropics - engaging in the trauma train - are curing us into a permanent sickness.
-This trauma train obscures our highest aspirations and undermines our determination to create the life we want for ourselves, our families, and people.
+Social programs - from self-care groups to those administering psychotropics - engaging in trauma porn - are curing us into a permanent sickness.
+This trauma-porn obscures our highest aspirations and undermines our determination to create the life we want for ourselves, our family, and people.
 Educational programs morph a student's unfortunate circumstance into an "at-risk" identity which too often guides their lifelong movement in the world - alternating between living up to their imposed identity or "proving them wrong."

-Not to be outdone by social-emotional trauma, the medical and pharmaceutical industries are awash in trauma training.
+Not to be outdone by social-emotional trauma, the medical and pharmaceutical industries are awash in trauma-porn.
 They make "watching your diabetes" (trauma) and "controlling your high blood pressure" (trauma) the norm - the goal.
 Healing is impossible or too much to ask, and none of the typically prescribed medicines direct the body to heal the emotional, chemical, or social imbalances causing the trauma.

 Whether social, psychic, or physical trauma, the secret message is the same: healing is no longer the goal; it is beyond your reach.
-The helpers watch over us, watching our trauma like some scripted trauma movie for enjoyment and profit.
+The helpers watch over us watching our trauma like some scripted porn movie for enjoyment and profit.